ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ## Large numbers of Issuers {#servers}

-Similarly to the Issuer rotation dynamic that is raised above, if there are a large number of Issuers and origins accept all of them segregation can occur.
+Similarly to the Issuer rotation dynamic that is raised above, if there are a large number of Issuers and Origins accept all of them segregation can occur.
 For example, if Clients obtain tokens from many Issuers, and Origins later challenge a Client for a token from each Issuer, Origins can learn information about the Client.
 Each per-Issuer token that a